GST – One nation, one tax is surely a game-changer.

 A taxpayer registered under the Input Service Distributor will file a different return than the one enrolled under the Composition Scheme.

-There are total eleven types of GST returns, starting from GSTR-1 to GSTR-11, capturing and catering to different forms of tax payers.
+There are a total of eleven types of regular GST returns, starting from GSTR-1 to GSTR-11, capturing and catering to different forms of taxpayers.

 |Return form||What does it capture?||Who should file?||By when?|

 |GSTR-1||Details of outward supplies of taxable goods and/or services effected||Registered Taxable Supplier||10th of the next month|

 |GSTR-2||Details of inward supplies of taxable goods and/or services effected claiming input tax credit||Registered Taxable Recipient||15th of the next month|

 |GSTR-3||Monthly return on the basis of finalization of details of outward supplies and inward supplies along with the payment of the amount of tax||Registered Taxable Person||20th of the next month|

 |GSTR-4||Quarterly return for compounding taxable person||Composition Supplier||18th of the month succeeding quarte|

 GST is a FULLY automated ecosystem, from registering to returns.
 No room for manual hiccups and tax evaders.